lsst-ts/ts_tma/docs/ats_tekniker/ATS_SoftwareDocument.md

 In the [repository](https://github.com/lsst-ts/ts_tma_hil_read-variables) for the tool more information can be found, including the TCP protocol details.

+#### WriteTekNsvVariables

+This is a tool to update the required TekNSV variables in the TMA-PXI with a default value or by manually providing one.
+This is used for setting the status of the deployable extensions as well as the AZ and EL brakes pressures, but more variables can be written by updating the config file of the tool.

+In the [repository](https://github.com/lsst-ts/ts_tma_hil_write-TekNSV-variables) for the tool more information can be found.

 #### EtherCAT slave for IOs DEPRECATED